Community support platform focused on clarity, trust, and action

 After · Homepage messaging

-A clearer value proposition and stronger content hierarchy helped visitors understand the nonprofit sooner.
+A clearer value proposition and stronger content hierarchy helped visitors understand the platform sooner.

 Before · Navigation

-The information architecture reflected organizational categories more than visitor intent.
+The information architecture reflected internal categories more than visitor intent.

 After · Navigation

-Primary actions such as support, donate, and get involved became easier to identify and access.
+Support, donate, and get involved pathways became easier to identify and access.

 Before · Calls to action